kanoszii/FinanceManager_v1/README.md

 Finance Manager is a self-developed application written in procedural Python.
 It allows users to record their expenses in specific categories, including the date.
 The project encompasses essential components such as a user-friendly GUI, complete button functionality, windows management, and comprehensive exception handling for possible user errors (e.g., omitting a date or not specifying an expense category).
 User input is stored in a database file (.db).
 Additionally, an attached "emailsenderv2.py" file contains a basic script for sending email messages with attachments at predefined intervals.

-The program currently leverages modules such as sqlite, datetime, and tkinter to create a graphical user interface.
+The program currently leverages modules such as sqlite, datetime, and tkinter.

 ## In Progress